 Joseph Papp once said that every playwright writes the same play over and over again; Mr. Papp wasn't entirely wrong, but at the very least I'm doing my damndest to write that same play in different ways every single time, from romance to dystopia to blank verse to absurdism.
 I'm trying here, Joe, I really am.

-Brief summaries of my thirteen full-length plays below; excerpts and full scripts available on request.
+Brief summaries of my fourteen full-length plays below; excerpts and full scripts available on request.

 It's August in Bridgeport, NY, a cute, not terribly expensive town in Long Island's North Fork.
 Over 24 hours in a curious rented house with bright walls and no locks on the door, six 30-something friends and one special guest, a 17-year-old townie picked up near the town carousel, will drink too much, take too much of too many drugs, and go through a collective, premature mid-life crisis.

 --Produced as a workshop as part of American Renaissance Theater Company's WinterWorks 2016, at CAP21, New York, NY, January 2016; dir.
 Kathleen Swan